rajudonkeshwar/rajudonkeshwar/README.md

-Hello, I'm [Your Name], an aspiring DevOps and AWS Cloud Engineer with a strong foundation in automating infrastructure, continuous integration/deployment, and cloud computing.
+Hello, I'm Raju Donkeshwar, an aspiring DevOps and AWS Cloud Engineer with a strong foundation in automating infrastructure, continuous integration/deployment, and cloud computing.
 I'm a fresher with hands-on experience through personal projects and training, and I'm passionate about streamlining the software development lifecycle using modern DevOps practi

-My technical skill set includes:
+**My technical skill set includes:**
 Infrastructure as Code with Terraform, allowing me to provision and manage scalable AWS infrastructure.

 Containerization and orchestration using Docker and Kubernetes, which I’ve used to deploy and manage multi-container applications.